wanghmin/wanghmin2.github.io/content/publication/yao-2015-lsb/index.md

   modeling algorithm to facilitate the packing process of the printed pieces.
 Our experiment shows that the system can generate quality partitioning of various 3D models for space saving and fast production purposes.'
+summary: 'In this paper, we present a systematic study on the partitioning and packing of 3D models under the multi-phase level set framework.'
 tags:
 - 3D packing
 - 3D printing